cchens/Itty-Bitty/README.md

 ## Running locally
-Run `sails test` from within the project folder.
+Run `sails lift` from within the project folder.
 You can then view the web app in your browser at http://localhost:1337/ (or http://0.0.0.0:1337/).

 ## Deploying